-We also design and manufacture packaged pressure sensors for integration into the various applications of our customers.
+We also design and manufacture various pressure-sensor packages for integration into the applications of our customers.
 Some examples of our packaged sensors are the fully compensated TR Series, ideal for mass production in the automotive industry; the passively compensated BP Series, ideal for the room-temperature environment of medical devices; and the uncompensated RS Series, ideal for soldering and later calibrating on a control board.

 In addition to our standard products designed for various applications, we also customize products to meet the specific needs of our customers (e.g., sensitivity, resistance, calibration).
 If the requirements are feasible and the NRE payment is sufficient, we will work closely with those customers who require a customized sensor.

-Having a fab on site allows us to closely monitor and control our processes and ensure that high-quality parts are produced.* All of our products are RoHS and REACH compliant and AEC-Q100 compliant.
+Having a wafer fab on site allows us to closely monitor and control our processes and ensure that high-quality parts are produced.* All of our products are RoHS and REACH compliant and AEC-Q100 compliant.
 We are also certified to ISO 9001:2015 (quality management system) and ISO 14001:2015 (environmental management system).
 Even if issues do arise, we are committed to quality and customer service.
 We will provide our customers with solutions.

 *Mission Statement: Merit Sensor Systems will design and manufacture quality products, specifically silicon-based sensors and micromachined components for the OEM and private label market.
 This will be accomplished by market focus, education, innovation, quality, and service.